Dark-eyed Junco

 In Colorado, the Dark-eyed Junco's diet reflects what's locally available across seasons.
 At feeders, they're most drawn to Millet, sunflower chips, cracked corn, which mirrors the high-energy foods they seek in the wild.
 Offering the right food in the right feeder is the single biggest factor in successfully attracting Dark-eyed Juncos to your yard.

-During nesting season (typically April–July on the Front Range), Dark-eyed Juncos also rely heavily on insects as a protein source for their young — so a pesticide-free garden benefits them beyond just the feeder.
+During nesting season, Dark-eyed Juncos also rely heavily on insects as a protein source for their young — so a pesticide-free garden benefits them beyond just the feeder.

 How to Attract Them to Your Yard